ineiti/fledger/WIP.md

 - Explore a framework for having multiple modules interacting with each other
 - Propose a set of modules that can work together
+- Create usable crates for a signalling server and webrtc clients

 ## Current concrete goal